Almost-automorphisms of trees, cloning systems and finiteness properties: Examples

-The Grigorchuk group admits a number of generalizations, including the infinite family of abstract \v Suni\'c groups briefly discussed in Example~\ref{ex:sunic}.
-Here we discuss these in more detail, and prove that they fit into our framework and hence yield Nekrashevych groups of type $\F_\infty$.
+The Grigorchuk group admits a number of generalizations, including the infinite family of \v Suni\'c groups briefly discussed in Example~\ref{ex:sunic}.
+Here we discuss these in more detail, and prove that they fit into our framework and hence yield R\"over--Nekrashevych groups of type $\F_\infty$.